Sandip1447/StockMarketApp/README.md

 # StockMarketApp

-Build a simple stock market app with the clean architectural guidelines. learn to use dependency injection with Dagger-Hilt, SOLID principles, CSV parsing with OpenCSV, working with remote APIs using Retrofit, local caching with Room, custom drawing on a canvas using Compose.
+Build a simple stock market app with the clean architectural guidelines.

 ## Learn to use